LiliaFramework/Lilia/documentation/docs/modules/corpse_identification/about.md

 <h1 style="text-align:center; font-size:2rem; font-weight:bold;">About</h1>

 **Name:**
-Corpse ID
+Corpse Identification

 **Version:**
-1.28
+1.22

 **Description:**

-Adds the ability to identify corpses after IdentificationTime, use of CorpseMessageFont for 3D2D text, info display above bodies, configurable identification delays, and logs when corpses are identified.
+Lets players inspect corpses after a brief delay to see who they were.
+The victim's name appears above the body and the action is logged.

 <h2 style="text-align:center; font-size:1.5rem; font-weight:bold;">Features</h2>